Programming-Club-IAU/.github/profile/README.md

 ### App Track

 The App Track is dedicated to mobile app development.
-Learn to create Android and iOS apps using languages like Java, Kotlin, Swift, and technologies such as Flutter and React Native.
-Join this track to turn your app ideas into reality.
+Learn to create Android and iOS apps using Flutter & Dart.

 ## How to Get Started